pvesk/seed-removal/README.md

 # seed-removal
-datasets and analyses of seed removal experiments in Goulburn-Broken catchment Victori, Australia.
+datasets and analyses of seed removal experiments in Goulburn-Broken Catchment Victoria, Australia.